jdisset/gaga/README.md

 ## Parallelism
 GAGA supports both MPI and native C++ thread based parallelism.
 For the natice c++ parallelisation (recommended on shared memory architectures), you need to set the number of threads using GAGA::setNbThreads().
 Default is 1 thread.
 If you need to use MPI parralelism (when running on a cluster for example), `#define GAGA_MPI_CLUSTER` before including gaga.
 You then need to link the MPI library of your choice (OpenMPI or IntelMPI for example) when compiling.

+## Advanced customization
+Although GAGA provides sane "basic" defaults, most key algorithmic steps of the Genetic Algorithm can be swapped and augmented.
+Here is a brief overview of the main blocks:
+ - `newGenerationFunction()` is a lambda called at the begining of every `step()`.
+Default doesn't do anything, so feel free to use it as a hook.
+ - `nextGenerationFunction()` is a lambda that acts as a wrapper for the main method, currently either `classic()` or `speciation()`.
+You can write your own main method.
+ - `evaluate()` is a lambda used both by the classic and the speciation main methods.
+It calls the evaluator on every individuals, evaluating them in parallel using a threadpool.
+You could replace this if you know what you are doing.
+That's, for example, what the zero-mq distributed evaluation does.
+(Cf. gagatools)

 ## Main options and configuration methods
 ### General